• Skip to primary navigation

 Instructions

 • Place all the flour, salt, and herbs, if using, into a large mixing bowl.
 Combine the water and yeast water and heat to 80-85F (not higher than 90F); pour over the flour with 25 grams of the olive oil.
+(If you forget the olive oil like I do sometimes, it can be worked in on the next step).
 Mix just to moisten the flour using a spoon or bowl scraper.
 Scrape edge of bowl clean with scraper or flexible spatula.

-• Let dough rest 15-30 minutes, then give the it a stretch and fold
+• Let dough rest, covered, 15-30 minutes, then give it a stretch and fold.
+Use plastic wrap, plate, or a shower cap to cover the bowl while resting.

-• Optional: Do an additional stretch and fold any time in the next hour or so.
+• Optional: Do an additional stretch and fold any time in the next hour or so, even after 4-5 hours is fine and can improve the crumb.

 • About 9 hours later (total of 15-18 hours) the dough should be very bubbly and may reach the top of the bowl.
 It could look pretty wild!